fillefrans/pi/README.md

    2. Loaded over AJAX into the browser
    3. Loaded over WebSocket, and injected into the DOM

-For 2. and 3., it is possible to cache documents and snippets in HTML5's localStorage
+For 2. and 3., it is possible to store documents and snippets in HTML5's localStorage

-π is a bare-bones but extensible set of libraries that serves as platform for developing real-time client-server web apps/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.
+π is a bare-bones but extensible set of libraries that serves as platform for developing real-time client-server web apps/components/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.

-π is inspired by flow-based programming and the old-school linux toolset, where specialized agents can be configured into flexible chains of processing.
+π is inspired by flow-based programming and the old-school linux toolchain, where specialized, highly optimized agents can be configured into flexible chains of processing.

 ####Kudos